YanivBir/K-Means/README.md

 # K-Means
 Parallel and Distributed implementation of K-Means algorithm

-This project was written by me as a final course assignment.
-In this project, I implement the k-means algorithm for finding K-clusters, in a time range and stop when I find a smaller Q (Quailty) than a given QM (Quailty).
+Implement the k-means algorithm for finding K-clusters, in a time range and stoped when found a smaller Q (Quailty) than a given QM (Quailty).

-I solved the problem by parallel and distributed implementation using OMP, CUDA and MPI
+I implement the algorithm using OMP, CUDA and MPI

 ## The development processes
 Before starting to implement the project, I wrote a small Python program in order to have an